CarinaFo/MNE_workshop_liverpool_2024/README.md

 - Alexandre Gramfort, Intro to Python scripts
 - [Britta Westner](https://britta-wstnr.github.io/posts/about/), Radboud University, Donders Institute, Nijmegen, source localization scripts

-Huge credits to the authors of this amazing online book [Neural Data Science](https://neuraldatascience.io/intro.html)
+Huge credits to the authors of this amazing online book [Neural Data Science in Python](https://neuraldatascience.io/intro.html)

 ## Before you arrive

 Please make sure you do the following steps before the first hands-on session: